MouseBiteLabs/Pocket-Mouse-Power-Board/README.md

 ## Revision History

+### v1.3 (PLANNED)
+- Added diode to fast charge C1 (removes need to wait a few seconds before use after placing batteries in the first time)
+- Added test points for various nets
+- Removed CT capacitor for U2

 ### v1.2
 - Changed C1 to 0805 size, changed value to 22uF
 - R6 changed to 100k